 Erectile dysfunction can take a toll on a relationship.
 You’ll want to support and encourage your partner as they manage their condition.
 It’s also important to take care of yourself, too.

-Learn as much as you can about ED.
-Knowledge is power, so the more you know, the more you'll be able to support your partner.
-When seeking treatment, you and your partner should both agree on a method that best fits your lifestyle.
+- Learn as much as you can about ED.
+The more you know, the better prepared you'll be able to help your partner.
+You can talk about the lifestyle changes and medical treatments that could help.

 - Let them know how much you value them.
 Remind them that ED isn’t a reflection on their masculinity, and that it hasn’t changed how you feel about them.
 Assure them that you’ll get through this together.

 - Talk about how you feel.
 You’re affected, too.
 Just like anything else that’s going on in your relationship, it can help to talk about it.

 - Stay positive.
 Discuss what you and your partner want and need and how to achieve it.
 Also, keep in mind that the condition is common and can be treated.

 - Adjust your sex life.
 Find other ways to please and satisfy each other so that they don’t feel pressured to perform.